 Thy roots are wrapt about the bones”

 Yet the tree grows in an unusual fashion.
 Its branches grow downwards, and when they reach the ground they form new stems.
-These branches grow into separate, but linked, trunks.
+These branches grow into separate but linked trunks (Barkham 2019).
 Unsurprisingly, this regenerative nature of the tree links it with resurrection, and the tree often symbolises the cycle of life.

 The tree is sacred to Hecate, one of the guardians of the Underworld.
 In the fens, locals believed people should avoid the trees as they sheltered witches.
 Yet in Brittany, the tree held the corpses in place in churchyards by spreading a new root into each mouth.